-Suzanne’s Research Project Sparrow Swap
+Suzanne’s Citizen Science Research Project Sparrow Swap

-Sialis website for more background on bluebirds
+Visit Sialis website for another background on bluebirds.

 This episode was recorded at ComSciCon Triangle, the convention for science communicators in Research Triangle Park in North Carolina.
 Special thanks to RTI international for hosting us!
 Follow ComSciCon on Twitter and check out this recently-published journal article on science communication training penned by two (former and current) committee members.